 The 2008 Equity Plan, as amended and restated, is set forth in Annex A to this proxy statement, and the following description of the 2008 Equity Plan, as amended and restated, is only intended to be a summary of the key provisions of the 2008 Equity Plan.
-Such summary is qualified in its entirety by the actual text of the 2008 Equity Plan to which reference is made.
+Such summary is qualified in its entirety by the actual text of the 2008 Equity Plan, as amended and restated, to which reference is made.